 The Linux operating system powers computers, servers, home appliances, and even the International Space Station.
-It needs to have a trustworthy random number generator available to it.
-And it achieves this goal by tracking its users, or at least their movements.
+It needs to have a trustworthy random number generator available for various purposes.
+It achieves this goal by tracking its users — or, at least, their movements.

 The Linux kernel has a large pool of random numbers to draw from.
 As random numbers are requested, it replenishes the number pool by tracking mouse movements and keyboard inputs from its users with a high degree of accuracy, as described above.

-So if you are using Linux to generate random numbers, you yourself could be the seed.
+So if you're using Linux to generate random numbers, you could actually be the seed.

 If you'd like to see this random number generator in action, try it out at this Mouse Pointer Random Number Generator.
 If you want, you can test it by checking whether each digit appears approximately as often as the others.